mohammadsf7293/sample-twitter/README.md

 - **MySQL Partitioning**: Partition MySQL tables based on time, with a robust policy for removing old partitions after creating backups.
 This keeps database performance optimal and reduces the need for scaling resources.
 - **MySQL Query Indexing**: Defining indexes which are aligned with defined and used queries in code
 - **Sharded and Replicated MySQL**: Scale MySQL by implementing sharding and replication.
 Tools like [Vitess](https://vitess.io) can be used to manage large-scale MySQL deployments effectively.
+- **Use UUID in every where**: In certain entities, such as `User` and `Group`, I have used integer IDs for simplicity.
+However, in a production environment, using **Universally Unique Identifiers (UUIDs)** is a better practice for ensuring greater uniqueness and scalability.
+- - **Decoupling Modules**: As seen here, due to the use of **Nest ORM** (TypeORM), even though we have separate modules such as `User`, `Group`, and `Tweet`, the relational nature of the data leads to some degree of coupling between these modules.
+This is because relationships must be defined within the ORM entities.
+This coupling can become problematic, especially in scenarios where you might want to use a different database (e.g., MongoDB) for the `User` module.
+Such tight coupling can make future changes more cumbersome and harder to manage.

 ### Setup Instructions